Emotional Habits

 Start with the most simple

-Here is my advice about negative emotional habits.
-Work on the easy ones first.
-You’ll conquer a handful without much heavy lifting.
-This will boost your confidence in this principle and in yourself.
+My advice about negative emotional habits is to first work on the easy ones.
+You’ll conquer a handful without much heavy lifting, which will boost your confidence in this principle and in yourself.

-After you tackle the easy ones, concentrate your next-harder negative emotional habit.
+After you tackle the easy ones, concentrate on your next harder negative emotional habit.
 Each time you conquer one, congratulate yourself.
-If you’ve been confiding with anyone on your progress, share a hug and go get an ice cream together.
+If you’ve been confiding with anyone on your progress, share a hug and get an ice cream together.

 Psychologists have a term for these villainous acidic habits.
 They call them “Automatic Negative Thoughts,” or ANTs.